KTHfem-tech/phdschool/README.md

 # PhD School
 ## Feminist Perspectives on Technology: Power, Labor, and Justice (4 HP)
-The FemTech and Feminist Tech Focus period will host a PhD summer school on May 22nd and 23rd.
-The summer school will take place on KTH Campus (location to be confirmed).
+The FemTech and Feminist Tech Focus period will host a PhD summer school on May 22 and 23.
+The school will be held at the Digital Futures Hub, located at Osquars Backe 5, Floor 2.

-It will be a two-day intensive course with four sessions.
-Participation in the main 3-Day workshop is also included as part of the summer school.

 The course workload is equivalent to 4 Högskola poäng.
 This is approximately equivalent to 106 hours or 4 ECTS.